 Mac Mail.app: Click View->Message->Full Headers, or Shift-Command-H.

 Eudora Pro: Go to the toolbar just above the message, and click the button that reads "blah blah blah".

 AOL Mail: Right click on the message, then select "View Message Source".

 2. Why do so many headers start with X-?

 Any computer that handles a message is allowed to append its own headers.
 By convention, if a system wants to add its own custom header, it starts with X-.
 This is so they can be sure their custom headers don't accidentally take the name of any defined header, current or future.

 3. What is an envelope sender?

 An email has two addresses associated with sending it: the envelope sender, and the From: address.
 The envelope sender is where computers should respond (in the case of bounce messages or errors); the From: address is where people should respond.
 In most cases, the envelope sender and the From: address match.
 But they don't always, and they don't have to.
 Unfortunately, this is a "feature" of email that spammers and scammers can and do abuse.
-When you get a message picked up as spam that's "from" PayPal, or your bank, or another trusted institution, they've generally changed the From: address to be at a domain you recognize, while leaving the envelope sender as something they control.
+When you get a message picked up as spam that's "from" your bank, or another trusted institution, they've generally changed the From: address to be at a domain you recognize, while leaving the envelope sender as something they control.

 4. What to do if you received SPAM e-mail with Heficed IP address?